Bikepacking my backyard early August

 Day One took me from Hoogland to Loenen.
 The first half was through farmlands, with a lot of asfalt then some dusty unpaved roads and the second half was mainly forest roads.
 It was hot.
 35 degrees C which is exceptional here in The Netherlands, even more exceptional is the fact that it has been this warm for almost 3 entire weeks now.
 Something that has never happened before in recorded history.
 Everything here is dying and it looks like it is autumn already.

 I had to soak my head and shirt in water several times just to keep my core and head cool enough.
 I drank enough but I still got a light head-ache.
-This day I learnt to also take in salt ^_^
+I really need to use those isotone powders next time…

 I left out some sandy roads and replaced them with the cycling lane close-by to it just to prevent overheating.
 This way it all went fine and I reached the campsite Zegenoord at around 18:00.
 The trip was about 80 kilometers long.
 I had a good dinner with stuff I got from the local supermarket.